marcin16d/Shooting-Range-management-system/README.md

       The system allows you to create unique accounts for customers.
       The customer can manage his or her personal profile.

-Functionality summary:
+Functionality summary
-    * Registration
+    - Registration
-    * Customer registration
+    - Customer registration
-    * Login
+    - Login
-    * Customer login
+    - Customer login
-    * Personal profile management
+    - Personal profile management
-    * Password change
+    - Password change
-    * Viewing the history of purchased packages
+    - Viewing the history of purchased packages
-    * Preview of shot history and statistics
+    - Preview of shot history and statistics

 **2) Presentation of the shooting range offer**
       Module description: